jasonmcaffee/nn/README.md

 ### Memory Usage
 There is no significant increase in memory utilization when using NeverNull over traditional safeguarded access.

-The node process running all the below tests never went about 30MB.
+The node process running all the below tests never went above 30MB.

 #### Node 7.1 Native Proxy
 ##### 2,000 iterations